dzitkowskik/TwitterSentimentAnalysis/README.md

 ===============================

-This project is a result of work on Twitter Sentiment Diffusion in the DTU course "Introduction to Data Mining using Python" It contains TwitterSentimentAnalysis package as an API and a web site written in Django as a visual interface.
+This project is a result of work on Twitter Sentiment Diffusion in the DTU course "Introduction to Data Mining using Python".

+It contains TwitterSentimentAnalysis package as an API and a web site written in Django as a visual interface.